cjfarrelly/msc-modules/Module1Labs.md

 ### Description/Aims

 Github is an online service that allows people to publicly host and share files using the git version control system.
+It makes things like integration, licensing and sharing of code easy and is a "shop window" for companies and developers alike to showcase their talents.

 The aims were: